Vilde Frang, Trevor Pinnock / Kammerorchester Basel

 IV.
 Andante con moto — Allegro vivace — Allegro maestoso

-The lyrical beginning caused the festive character of the subsequent Allegro vivace.
-However, nothing in the fast part felt bombastic: it was a harmonious built-up to the Maestoso ending.
+The lyrical beginning caused the character of the subsequent Allegro vivace to feel festive.
+However, nothing in the fast part felt bombastic: Pinnock shaped a harmonious built-up towards the Maestoso ending.
 Altogether, this concluded an intense, touching interpretation—compellingly natural.

 Throughout the evening, I noted that Trevor Pinnock received support through the active roles of the lead string players (Peter Rainer and Anna Faber for the violins, Mariana Doughty, viola, and Oliver Marron at the first cello desk).
 The orchestra, especially also the woodwinds, definitely deserved the lasting applause.
 And there was an extra applause for the solo flute (Isabelle Schnöller Hildebrandt) in the last part of the Mendelssohn symphony!

 For the same concert, I have also written a (shorter)review in German for Bachtrack.com.
 This posting is not a translation of the Bachtrack review, the rights of which remain with Bachtrack.com.
 I created the German review using a subset of the notes taken during this concert.
 I wanted to enable my non-German speaking readers to read about my concert experience as well.
 Therefore, I have taken my original notes as a loose basis for this separate posting.
 I’m including additional material that is not present in the Bachtrack review.